Programs : Brochure

 For information about additional scholarships please visit our External Scholarships web page.

 On the UDS Summer Community Practicum program students will spend the first week in Tamale receiving an orientation to the region and the community placements.
 Students will then enter their communities with other UDS students and will spend approximately 6-7 weeks completing their community practicum.
 This program is primarily open to Sustainable Development majors and minors but other students may be able to apply with permission.
-All students participating in this summer program will be required to complete the Appalachian spring course SD 35XX Endogenous Development: Appalachia to Ghana.
+All students participating in this summer program will be required to complete the Appalachian spring course SD4548 Endogenous Development: Appalachia to Ghana.
 Students will also be expected to have previously completed SD 2700 Development Theory and Practice.

-SDXX Practicum in Endogenous Development - 3 credits
+SD3531 Practicum in Endogenous Development - 3 credits

 SD3650 Methods in Development - 3 credits